Grænavatn lake Reykjanes Peninsula

 A failed venture at Grænavatn that almost destroyed the lake

-Many visitors wonder what the deal is with the two silage towers and the decaying cowhouse right by the lake.
-This is one of those unfortunate projects initiated when understanding nature was limited, and respect for natural wonders easily gave way to economic ventures.
-Although this was not such a long time ago, in the fifties, the whole project almost ruined the lake as some of its surroundings were altered in the process.
-Needless to say, the whole venture failed, and the people and the Hafnarfjörður municipality behind it have not yet had the decency to remove this horrible building and heal the area around the lake.
+Many visitors are curious about the two silage towers and the deteriorating cowhouse near the lake.
+This project was one of those unfortunate endeavors launched at a time when understanding of nature was limited, and economic interests often overshadowed respect for natural wonders.
+Although it took place in the 1950s, not that long ago, the project nearly destroyed the lake as some of its surroundings were altered.
+Needless to say, the venture failed, and those responsible, including the Hafnarfjörður municipality, have yet to remove this unsightly structure and restore the area around the lake.

 Grænavatn and folklore

-Due to its unusual nature and color, the lake has been a source of folklore stories throughout the centuries.
-Only as recently as the middle of the 16th century, an odd creature was spotted coming from the lake.
-The lake is almost on the main road Krísuvíkurvegur (42) and can be seen as you pass by it only a few hundred meters from Seltún, the geothermal area.
+Because of its unique characteristics and color, the lake has inspired folklore tales for centuries.
+It wasn't until the mid-16th century that an unusual creature was reportedly seen emerging from the lake.
+The lake is located near the main road Krísuvíkurvegur (42) and is visible just a few hundred meters from Seltún, the geothermal area.

 If you're planning to tour Iceland in a rental car, make sure to read this article about the type of car that would be best for your trip.